dhellmann/pymotw/PyMOTW/sys/interpreter.rst

 ==============================

-The version used to build the C interpreter is available in a few forms.  ``sys.version`` is a human-readable string that usually includes the full version number as well as information about the build date, compiler, and platform.  ``sys.hexversion`` is easier to use for checking the interpreter version since it is a simple integer.
+The version used to build the C interpreter is available in a few forms.  :const:`sys.version` is a human-readable string that usually includes the full version number as well as information about the build date, compiler, and platform.  :const:`sys.hexversion` is easier to use for checking the interpreter version since it is a simple integer.
+When formatted using :func:`hex`, it is clear that parts of :const:`sys.hexversion` come from the version information also visible in the more readable :const:`sys.version_info` (a 5-part tuple representing just the version number).

-When formatted using ``hex()``, it is clear that parts of ``sys.hexversion`` come from the version information also visible in the more readable ``sys.version_info`` (a 5-part tuple representing just the version number).
-More specific information about the source that went into the build can be found in the ``sys.subversion`` tuple, which includes the actual branch and subversion revision that was checked out and built.
-The separate C API version used by the current interpreter is saved in ``sys.api_version``.
+More specific information about the source that went into the build can be found in the :const:`sys.subversion` tuple, which includes the actual branch and subversion revision that was checked out and built.
+The separate C API version used by the current interpreter is saved in :const:`sys.api_version`.

 .. include:: sys_version_values.py
     :literal:
     :start-after: #end_pymotw_header

+All of the values depend on the actual interpreter used to run the sample program, of course.

 .. {{{cog
+.. cog.out(run_script(cog.inFile, 'sys_version_values.py', interpreter='python2.6', break_lines_at=70))
-.. cog.out(run_script(cog.inFile, 'sys_version_values.py'))
+.. cog.out(run_script(cog.inFile, 'sys_version_values.py', interpreter='python2.7', include_prefix=False, break_lines_at=70))
 .. }}}
 .. {{{end}}}

-The operating system platform used to build the interpreter is saved as ``sys.platform``.
+The operating system platform used to build the interpreter is saved as :const:`sys.platform`.

 .. include:: sys_platform.py
     :literal: